ErikaQiu/Python-Porfolio/Impact of Ozempic on Obese and Hypertensive Patients/README.md

 ## Objective

-The objective of this assignment is to apply different machine learning techniques and algorithms to analyze a given dataset, build predictive models, and evaluate their performance.
+The primary goal of this assignment is to delve into the effects of Ozempic on obese and hypertensive patients aged 40-75.
+A key focus is on addressing endogeneity to estimate the treatment effect accurately.
+Through exploratory data analysis, data merging, and the application of advanced statistical techniques, you will uncover causal relationships and provide insights into the dataset.

 ## Contents